 \end{lemma} \begin{proof} Without loss of generality, assume $x_{j-1}=\tau_{k-2}$, $x_{j+1}=\tau_{k+1}$.
-The snake graph of $G(j-1),G(j),G(j+1)$ is showed in Figure \ref{2dir}.
-We want the notion $n^+$(resp.$n^-$) to be the number of edges labeled $\tau_k$ belonging to $P$ on the tiles with diagonal $x_{j+1}$(resp. $x_{j-1}$), and we only focus on the edges incident to the diagonal.
-We illustrate this definition when $j$ is odd(right) and the other case is similar.
-In this case, the blue edge always belong to $P_-$ and the red edge can not belong to $P_-$.
-Then $n^+$ just depends on whether the blue edge belong to $P$.
+The snake graph of $G(j-1),G(j),G(j+1)$ is shown in Figure \ref{2dir}.
+We want the notion $n^+$ (resp.$n^-$) to be the number of edges labeled $\tau_k$ belonging to $P$ on the tiles with diagonal $x_{j+1}$ (resp. $x_{j-1}$), and we only focus on the edges incident to the diagonal.
+We illustrate this definition when $j$ is odd (right) and the other case is similar.
+In this case, the blue edge always belongs to $P_-$ and the red edge cannot belong to $P_-$.
+Then $n^+$ just depends on whether the blue edge belongs to $P$.
 According to the definition of symmetric difference, the blue edge is in $P$ if and only if $j+1\notin P$.
-For the same reason, the red edge incident to $\tau_k$ belong to $P$ if and only if $j-1\in P$. \end{proof}
+For the same reason, the red edge incident to $\tau_k$ belongs to $P$ if and only if $j-1\in P$. \end{proof}

 \begin{lemma} If there exists some $j$ with $2\leq j\leq s-1$ satisfying $x_j=\tau_k$ and $a_{j-1}$ is inverse and $a_j$ is direct, define two quantities to count the number of edges labeled $\tau_k$ in $E(G(j+1))\cap P$ and $E(G(j-1))\cap P$.